 We’ve assembled some of our favorite employee handbook examples from companies whose handbooks and culture guides especially bring their voice and vision to life.
 Some of the examples below are company manifestos more so than employee handbooks—and yes, you can mesh the two—but keep in mind that a handbook has specific requirements it needs to fulfill (which you can learn more about here!).

 Education First (EF) has a charming employee handbook filled with illustrations that hearken to children’s books, and they carry a humble tone throughout.
 Following a section on their company’s core values, EF writes:

 “We are not: hierarchical.
 Team spirit is important at EF.
 Office politics are not.
 Keeping our organization lean helps us move faster and respond quickly to market chances.
 We don’t believe in lots of layers, rigid reporting structures, or excessive decision-making chains.”

-There’re a ton of great blurbs and inspiration language in Facebook’s highly visual employee handbook, all to do with how they aim to differentiate and win in a big way.
+There’re a ton of great blurbs and inspirational language in Facebook’s highly visual employee handbook, all to do with how they aim to differentiate and win in a big way.
 They make bold, evocative statements to put power behind their beliefs and to challenge more traditional wisdom, like “slow and steady wins the race.”

 “Fast is better than slow.
 While slow is adding unnecessary embellishments, fast is out in the world.
 And that means fast can learn from experience while slow can only theorize.
 Those who ship quickly can improve quickly.
 So fast doesn’t just win the race.
 It gets a head start for the next one.”